 Finally some master alloys are added for specific purposes other than the ones listed above.
 For instance Aluminium-Boron or AlB or Boral is added to increase the electrical conductivity of EC grade aluminium, a procedure often referred to as boron treatment.
 Aluminium-Beryllium or AlBe and currently also Aluminium-Calcium (AlCa) is added to minimise oxide and spinel formation in AlMg alloys and for instance Aluminium-Zirconium is used to increase the recrystallisation temperature of the 7000 series alloys.
 (More: aluminium based master alloys)

 Copper based master alloys

 In copper, brasses and bronzes one can make a similar subdivision into "hardeners", "grain refiners" and "special alloys".
 Copper-Manganese (CuMn), Copper-Aluminium (CuAl) and Copper-Iron (CuFe) are added for composition adjustment.
 Copper-Boron (CuB), Copper-Aluminium-Boron (CuAlB), Copper-Zirconium (CuZr), Copper-Titanium (CuTi) and to some extent Copper-Iron (CuFe) are used as a grain refiner for copper and certain brasses and bronzes.
 Copper-Magnesium (CuMg), Copper-Lithium (CuLi), Copper-Calcium (CuCa) and Copper-Phophorus (CuP, PCu) are proven deoxidisers.
-Finally, DHP deoxidised high phosphorous copper is used for decorative copper plating and as an undercoat in electroplating.
 (More: copper based master alloys)

 Nodularising alloys for the cast iron industry